The Demand For Rental Income in Phuket

 DEMAND FOR RENTAL INCOME

-The potential for long-term capital gains has historically driven most global property markets, and while this is still a reasonable expectation in Phuket, the market is being driven by investors now, and they are demanding a better return on their money.
+The potential for long-term capital gains has historically driven most global property markets.
+While this is most certainly a reasonable expectation in Phuket, the market is also driven by investors, demanding a better return on their money by investing in Phuket property and, perhaps, even diversification over asset classes and currencies in their portfolios.

-Sam Fauma and his colleagues at the International Law Office have some advice on short-term and long-term rentals.
+Sam Fauma and his colleagues at the International Law Office in Phuket have some advice on short-term and long-term rentals.

 sam-faumaWhat Sam Says About Short-Term vs. Long-Term Rentals

 In other words, any business providing temporary accommodation for a period shorter than 30 days is considered to be operating as a hotel, and falls under this act.
-A condo or villa owner in Phuket may not realise it, but if they are renting through an agent or an internet service (e.g. booking.com or airbnb.com) they, too, may find themselves defined as a hotel, and thus be required to have a hotel license in order to offer short-term rental.
+Anyone owning a villa or a condo in Phuket may not realise it, but if they are renting through an agent or an internet service (e.g. booking.com or airbnb.com) they, too, may find themselves defined as a hotel, and thus be required to have a hotel license in order to offer short-term rental.

 Are the Guaranteed Returns on Investment (ROI) Really Guaranteed?

 Clint Eastwood once said, “If you want a guarantee, buy a toaster.”
-So what would Dirty Harry make of the guarantees being offered by Phuket property developers?
+So what would Dirty Harry make of the guarantees being offered by Phuket condominium developers?
 Are the returns really 100% guaranteed?

 This question does not have a straightforward answer, and without trying to be funny, the best answer really is yes…and no.